 On most cruises you have to select your shore excursions in advance and most come with an additional cost.
-With the exception of those that want to kayak or snowshoe, the landings and Zodiac excursions are all included because that is the whole purpose of the journey.
+With the exception of those that want to kayak, the landings and Zodiac excursions are all included because that is the whole purpose of the journey.

 So who do you think this trip will appeal to?

 A: You’re joining others who also have a sense of adventure, so it’s so much fun to talk to other people who are a lot like you.
 And going to this location—more remote, not everybody does it—I think it’s more authentic if you’re on this type of ship, an expedition ship.
 It feels like this ship belongs there.

 On a typical cruise, usually day by day you know where you’re going to be.
 You know what excursions you’re going to take.
 [In Antarctica] you don’t pick the excursions.
 Depending on the environment and the day, the excursion picks you.
 It’s where you can go that day because of the environment.
 But the crew has done this so many times they decide that, for example, “[if we can’t see what we planned], we can go around this little area, it has a little cove that is not as windy.”
 And it ends up a better place to see wildlife.
 It’s just being able do whatever is presented to you that day.
 It picks you.
 Where Mother Nature will allow you to go, to land.

 Of course, everyone will want to know how the amenities compare to a typical cruise.
 Let’s start with: how is the food?